koenloogman/Animation-Of-N-Queens-Problem-In-JavaScript/README.md

 ## GitHub Pages

-The Project result can be viewed at [a link](https://koenloogman.github.io/Animation-Of-N-Queens-Problem-In-JavaScript/).
+The Project result can be viewed at [GitHub Pages](https://koenloogman.github.io/Animation-Of-N-Queens-Problem-In-JavaScript/).

 ## Run locally